 - 4 tablespoons honey or maple syrup

-- Whisk in the remaining wet ingredients into the gelled chia.
+- Whisk in the wet ingredients together (I do the whole thing in my blender).

 - In a large bowl, whisk the dry ingredients.